I’ve just spent three weeks traveling between Thailand, South Africa and the US; it’s three hours until my flight, and I want to write something.

 Let’s start with point one; this is easy.
 I think business can make people cynical, make them driven by motivations that aren’t healthy, like money.

 Cash and profit are important – I’ve lived with the worry of cash flow problems, and I’ve seen businesses that don’t focus on the numbers fail.
 But there is a difference between carefully managing finances and being completely driven by them.
-I am not and never will be driven solely by making money.
+I am not and I will never be driven solely by making money.

-The startup world reminds me of the Californian Gold Rush – the prospectors (entrepreneurs) are serviced by a huge industry (agencies, banks, office space providers, etc.) while they chase their dreams.
+The startup world reminds me of the California Gold Rush – the prospectors (entrepreneurs) are serviced by a huge industry (agencies, banks, office space providers, etc.) while they chase their dreams.
 These support services are incentivised to make as much profit as they can; they don’t dream themselves – they don’t create – they service the dreamers.

-If a startup founder calls me up I never think about how much they’re worth as a client, I think about their idea and their vision – I get excited by their sense of possibility.
+If a startup founder calls me up, I never think about how much they’re worth as a client, I think about their idea and their vision – I get excited by their sense of possibility.

-Maybe I’m naive – maybe I’m a dreamer myself, operating in a hard cold world where cash is king, and if you don’t buy into that you get left by the side of the road.
+Maybe I’m naive – maybe I’m a dreamer myself, operating in a hard, cold world where cash is king, and if you don’t buy into that, you get left by the side of the road.

-Because we can nod and smile and tell the founder their idea is great, before proceeding to charge them a ton of money to build a bad product that we know won’t work – if we ever start doing this I’ll just pack this in and go back to teaching.
+Because we can nod and smile and tell the founder their idea is great, before proceeding to charge them a ton of money to build a bad product that we know won’t work – if we ever start doing this, I’ll just pack this in and go back to teaching.

 That’s the thing with doing what we do – we have a pretty good idea what products stand a chance and which ones don’t.
-And truthfully most founders come to us with a product that won’t work – the good ones have the right experience, skills and mindset that can eventually lead to a strong product.
+And truthfully, most founders come to us with a product that won’t work – the good ones have the right experience, skills and mindset that can eventually lead to a strong product.

 This may be bad for business; we turn down big projects because we know they won’t work.
 People tell me that sometimes I need to just take the money – everyone else does.
-I get the point, but in the long run, I believe we have a better business if we are honest.
+I get the point, but in the long run, I believe we have a better business, if we are honest.